tcarland/scala-parseopts/README.md

 *scala.collection.immutable*.**Map** of options and **List** of remaining arguments.

-This approach works well for use with spark, and at the least, provides the flexibility of allowing options to be clearly defined and provided in any order.
+This approach works well for use with Apache Spark, and at the least, provides the flexibility of allowing options to be clearly defined and provided in any order.
 ```